 - Sri Lankan Aubergine curry

 - Ham Hock cold plate

-As you’d expect, drinks were freely available on this flight too with the crew doing a very good job of making sure that top-ups were frequent and that passengers weren’t waiting around to be served.
+As you’d expect, drinks were freely available on this flight too with the crew doing a very good job of making sure that top-ups were frequent and that passengers weren’t waiting too long to be served.

 The seats in Club Europe offer the same legroom as the standard Economy Class seats and they offer the same amount of width so the exit row seats or seats in row 1 are the ones to aim for if they happen to be available.

-For infrequent flyers who don’t hold elite status and who are looking to “treat” themselves, the combination of lounge access, dedicated Business Class check-in desks, priority boarding, and attentive onboard service may be enough to justify paying for Club Europe every now and again but for a lot of people (especially those who hold an elite status that gives them a lot of the benefits of Club Europe), this isn’t a product that will offer great value.
+For infrequent flyers who don’t hold elite status and who are looking to “treat” themselves, the combination of lounge access, dedicated Business Class check-in desks, priority boarding, and attentive onboard service may be enough to justify paying for Club Europe every now and again, but for a lot of people (especially those who hold an elite status that gives them a lot of the benefits of Club Europe), this isn’t a product that offers great value.